chekwech/UI-EDU-Online-Shopping/README.md

 # UI-EDU-Online-Shopping

-EDU-Online Shopping directory for the capstone project.EDU-Online shopping is an online platform where people can buy and sell different items and goods.
+EDU-Online Shopping directory for the capstone project.
+EDU-Online shopping is an online platform where people can buy and sell different items and goods.
  <https://github.com/mirriam-akongo/UI-EDU-Online-Shopping>